-It’s been a running joke for years that Piccadilly Gardens is the worst spot in the city.
+It’s been a running joke for years that Piccadilly Gardens is the worst spot in Manchester.

 The graffiti-scrawled, litter-strewn square is a magnet for petty crime; an outdoor social club for the city’s undesirables.